 Woody: Well, I would hope that each team can figure that out for themselves.
 (We have an idea… 😛)

 Francesco: Perfect Woody, thanks for your time.
-See you soon!
+See you in November!

 Pic credits: Avanscoperta, Josh Calabrese and Sayan Nath (Unsplash).